Ohio Automation Mine Ventilation and Planning Software for Underground Sites

 Realistic mine maps shows how user-defined branch codes such as intake, return or leak can have different colours and abide on different layers.
 It has many modification and output features.
 Modification features include moving and stretching branches, globally changing the branch parameters such as resistances, editing branches graphically and in list format, export to spreadsheet and more.

 A number of the more popular output features are List Compare, which compares the results of the last two runs to see what effects a change has on the ventilation network, along with listing quantities, pressures, pressure drops, negative quantities, regulators and branch cost.
 The output includes the fan cost.
+You can also graphically see fan curves and the operating point.

-Graphically you can draw the quantities and pressures on the network at any size, draw gas flow percentage, and colour the network by parameters.
+Graphically, you can draw the quantities and pressures on the network at any size, draw gas flow percentage, and colour the network by parameters.
 MineVent supports Imperial and SI units.

 MineFire 3D runs inside of the AutoCAD programme, and has an easy-to-use graphical user interface in comparison to the former US Bureau of Mines MFIRE version 2.20 expanded upon and improved by National Institute for Occupational Safety and Health (NIOSH) to include real-time modifications, now called MFIRE 3.0.